 Oland liked Dr. Venier, who was kind to him.
 He didn’t understand the exercise, but knew he was meant to believe in the orange.
 So he said, “Yes.”

-Mental cruelty, in these days of the Vegas divorce, seemed a fair bid for sympathy.
+Mental cruelty, in these days of the Las Vegas divorce, seemed a fair bid for sympathy…a phrase grown familiar, tinted with fascination by the doings of Hollywood actors.

 Dennis Gilbraith had logged many tedious hours interviewing Daisy.
 He could have wished this client less physically imposing, if she must be given to outbursts of rage.
-Yet…unquestionably, he told himself…here was saleable melodrama.
+Yet…unquestionably, he told himself…within her story was saleable melodrama.

 If only the prosecutor did not, whenever they crossed paths in the courthouse, greet him with that faint smile of condescension.